personal shopper

 Why West Elm?

-West Elm is an editor- and reader-favorite for all things home and kitchen, including, of course, beds.
-The impressive selection not only looks good but the products can also be delivered directly to your home with white-glove delivery.
+West Elm is an editor- and reader-favorite store for all things home and kitchen, including, of course, beds.
+The impressive selection not only looks good, but the products can also be delivered directly to your home with white-glove delivery.
 West Elm offers free furniture customization and design guidance, if needed, as well as complimentary swatches from a plethora of upholstery options to help you find your ideal materials and colors.

 Below are the exact beds we tested — both store bestsellers and newer models we were excited to finally see in person.